The "Joe Rasmussen Approach to

 say around 300-600Hz, these can be Butterworth without much to trouble the

 designer.
-It works because you have large overlapping passbands.
-But
+It works because you have large overlapping passbands (and usually

 the upper crossover (and usually the only one in 2-way designs) we are